elrypto/0x-hack/README.md

 0b. and Meta mask is setup (!!!link).
 0c.
 This demo has only been tested on Kovan (!!!link).
 0d.
 You will need to have tokens unlocked for Ox, see the sandbox (!!!link).
 0e.
+You will need to havea token balance, there is a faucet here (!!!link).
+0f.
 Suggest you use Chrome browser (!!!link)
 1. Go to the main page
 2. Click follow for the first card (name)
-3. On the follow page, click purchase
+3. That takes you to the follow page and purchase page
+4. Add a value to

+## Demo - Troubleshooting
+Make sure you have all the 0 steps are working and that you have a token balance.

 ### Local - `npm start`